nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 profiles.

 .. note::
-   Full documentation for the usage of spatial functions is present in our :doc:`../../guides/guide_spatially_structured_networks` [1]_, which in the following is referenced as full-source.
+   For comprehensive documentation of spatial properties and connectivity, see the :doc:`../../guides/guide_spatially_structured_networks` [1]_.

 Adding spatial information to populations
 -----------------------------------------